 Step 13.
 Splatter Dust

 Create a new layer and name it Dust.
 Add some dust to the foreground by clicking onto the Brush Tool or type B, and choose a splatter brush from the Presets.
 I enlarged the splatter to fill the space around the lantern and some of the lettering (about 2400).
-Using white I clicked once and then using the Eraser tool took out some of the extra splatter.
+Using white I clicked once and then using the Eraser tool took out some of the extra splatters.
 Change the Blend Mode to Soft Light and the splatter appears to be dust in the light of the lantern.

-Train background Levels
+Train Background Levels